elizabethmcd/MEHG/README.md

 ### Full-Genome Phylogenies of Methylators

+Using the `metabolisHMM` package, run HMMs against the ribosomal protein set, and create a phylogenetic tree with RaxML.
+Alternatively, run all genomes through the GTDB-tk and create a phylogenetic tree of the single copy markers.

 ### Wood-Ljungdhal Pathway Characterization

 The HgcA protein is most similar to the acetyl CoA synthase subunits of the Wood-Ljungdhal pathway.
 To characterize presence of this protein and the subunits (gamma, beta, alpha), I've pulled down these protein subunits from the model acetogen _Acetobacterium woodii_.
 To perform the BLAST run, make a BLAST database of the three protein subunits: